-Wheeler Library, part of Otero's Learning Commons, offers students a full service library.
+Wheeler Library, part of Otero's Learning Commons, offers students a full-service library.
 The library is open over 70 hours a week during the semester with many of the services available electronically through the website home page: www.libguides.otero.edu.
 A student ID card is required to borrow materials from Wheeler Library and needed to borrow electronic equipment.
-For more information, see the Instructional Services section of this catalog.